-Furthermore, there are several opportunities to spend one or two semester at our department as a non-degree-seeking student.
+Furthermore, there are several opportunities to spend one or two semesters at our department as a non-degree-seeking student.
 In this case your academic performance will be recognized at your home university as part of your regular degree program.
 There a several ways in order to do so, from direct exchange with our numerous partner institutions to mobility with DAAD, Fulbright, and Other Programs.
 A low-threshold way to FU Berlin is through Erasmus+.
-The following information are mostly but not exclusively dedicated to Erasmus+ students.

 - The idea that guides us at our department is an active and controversial group discussion in the seminars.
 Lectures are meant rather to provide an overview of the respective subject for beginning students.
 Prepare yourself to engage in the discussion.

 - All Non-degree-seeking students enjoy the full right to participate even in overbooked courses.
 There are no privileges for degree-seeking-students in this regard.

 - It is possible to take courses outside the department at other FU's departments or at other universities at Berlin, namely UdK, HU and TU.
 Please note: There is no legal framework for this cooperation.
 So you have to ask the respective course instructor for admission.
 You need to state explicitly your status as FU incoming student.